 Next we study the propagation of experimental uncertainties to the interpolated ratio.
-To this end we take the fitting forms $f_{1a,1b}$ (again with $p_T>7$~GeV for hadrons and $p_T>40$~GeV for jets) and perform MCMC global fits using the \textsf{emcee} implementation~\cite{ForemanMackey:2012ig}.
-We use the likelihood function \Eq{eq:lnlike} to sample the distribution of parameters consistent with the data at the anchor energies given their uncertainty (from \Eq{eq:sigma}) and compute the 68\% confidence intervals on the interpolated ratio from this distribution of reasonable fits.
-In the supplemental material we test the MCMC global fits by showing the extracted confidence intervals compared to measured spectra at the anchor energies.
+We use $f_{1a,1b}$ (again with $p_T>7$~GeV for hadrons and $p_T>40$~GeV for jets) and perform MCMC global fits using the \textsf{emcee} implementation~\cite{ForemanMackey:2012ig}.
+We use the likelihood function \Eq{eq:lnlike} to sample the distribution of parameters consistent with the data at the anchor energies given their uncertainty covariance matrix (from \Eq{eq:sigma}).
+In particular, we initialize a chain of $200$ walkers with a Gaussian distribution in the parameter space around the maximum likelihood point.
+The walkers are evolved according to the likelihood function \Eq{eq:lnlike} for $10^4$ steps with no constraints in the parameter space, i.e., with uniform priors.
+We use only the last $2000$ steps for the computation of the confidence intervals.
+Crucially, this method produces a distribution of fits obeying the likelihood function with experimental uncertainties, rather than a single fit that maximizes the likelihood.
+We then compute the 68\% confidence intervals on the interpolated ratio around the median value from the distribution of fit values in each momentum bin.

 \Figs{fig1}(c) and \fig{fig2}(c) show the median and the $68\%$ confidence bands for the $6.37/5.02$~TeV spectra ratios for hadrons and jets.
 For hadrons, statistical and luminosity uncertainties on the spectra at the anchor energies give rise to few-percent uncertainties for $p_T \lesssim 30$~GeV that grow to $\sim 5\%$ at 50~GeV. $f_{1a}$ and $f_{1b}$ are consistent within uncertainty bands but shifted from each other at the 2\% level.